codemania/codemania.github.io/index.md

       <div class="col-sm-3 col-xs-1">
       </div>
       <div class="col-sm-3 col-xs-5 about-text">
-        <p>Codemania is back and better than ever: a full day of information and inspiration from software practitioners at the top of their game. <a href="/agenda.html" class="hilite">Codemania conference</a> will be held at the luxurious Langham Hotel on friday april 1st.
-Visitors can take advantage of a 10% discount on a room by booking <a href="https://gc.synxis.com/rez.aspx?Hotel=27424&Chain=10316&locale=en-US&promo=PEVENTS" class="hilite">here</a>.</p>
+        <p>Codemania is back and better than ever: a full day of information and inspiration from software practitioners at the top of their game. <a href="/agenda.html" class="hilite">Codemania conference</a> will be held at the luxurious Langham Hotel on Friday April 28th.</p>
-        <p>This year, you can also join our world-class speakers and an exclusive gathering of your Codemania family for the whole weekend after Codemania conference, in the wonderful surrounds of one of Auckland's most picturesque bush settings.
-It's an unconference (well, a semi-conference), and we're calling it <a href="/conversations.html" class="hilite">Codemania conversations</a>.</p>
+        <p>Once again, you can also join our world-class speakers and an exclusive gathering of your Codemania family for the whole weekend after Codemania conference. <a href="/conversations.html" class="hilite">Codemania conversations</a> returns to the Waitakere Estate: The wonderful surrounds of one of Auckland's most picturesque bush settings.</p>
       </div>
       <div class="col-sm-3 col-xs-5 about-text">
-        <p>For the ultimate Codemania experience, we have a handful (literally, fewer than 10) tickets for the <a href="/agenda.html#codemania-conversations" class="hilite">weekender</a>, which includes access to Codemania conversations plus dinner, overnight stay, and breakfast at the gorgeous Codemania conversations location.</p>
-        <p>The extended Codemania conversations unconference will be at a secret hideaway 40 minutes drive from Auckland city, on saturday 2nd and Sunday 3rd April.</p>
-        <p>Like always, Codemania is for nice people, like you.
-Please have a read of our <a class="hilite" href="/be-nice.html">be nice policy</a>.</p>
+        <p>Like always, Codemania is an inclusive, space space for all to enjoy.
+Please have a read of our <a class="hilite" href="/be-nice.html">Code of Conduct</a>.</p>
       </div>
       <div class="col-sm-3 col-xs-1">
       </div>